Study Details Growing Acceptance of Value-based Payments Among Family Physicians, but Barriers Still Exist

 As of September 30, 2017, Humana has 1.9 million individual Medicare Advantage members (out of 2.8 million total individual MA members) today who are cared for by approximately 51,500 primary care physicians, in more than 900 value-based relationships across 43 states and Puerto Rico.
 Humana has approximately 66 percent of Humana individual Medicare Advantage members in value-based payment relationships.
 Humana’s total Medicare Advantage membership is approximately 3.3 million members, which includes members affiliated with providers in value-based and standard Medicare Advantage settings.

-To learn more about the specialty of family medicine, the AAFP's positions on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
-For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.familydoctor.org.(www.familydoctor.org)
+To learn more about the AAFP and family medicine, visit www.aafp.org/media.
+Follow us on Twitter(twitter.com), and like us on Facebook.
+For information about health care, health conditions and wellness, visit the AAFP’s award-winning consumer website, www.familydoctor.org(familydoctor.org).

 Humana Inc. (NYSE: HUM) is committed to helping our millions of medical and specialty members achieve their best health.
 Our successful history in care delivery and health plan administration is helping us create a new kind of integrated care with the power to improve health and well-being and lower costs.
 Our efforts are leading to a better quality of life for people with Medicare, families, individuals, military service personnel, and communities at large.